 Any planning consents will include a condition for the agreement of a Construction Management Plan with the Local Authority to ensure that all construction is well managed and minimises its impact on the surrounding area.

 A key consideration with a planning proposal such as this is to ensure that local services receive the investment they need to accommodate housing growth in the local area.
-The development will generate significant investment into local infrastructure such as healthcare and education, and this will be informed by consultation carried out by Lichfield District Council with statutory bodies such as the NHS and local education authority and will be secured via legal agreement between Bloor Homes and the Council.
+The development will generate significant investment into local infrastructure such as healthcare and education, and this has been informed by consultation carried out by Lichfield District Council with statutory bodies such as the NHS and local education authority and secured via a Section 106 legal agreement between Bloor Homes and the Council.

-In addition to this direct investment into schools, healthcare, highways and other local services, the development will also provide Community Infrastructure Levy (CIL) payments in excess of £1 million.
+In addition to this direct investment into schools, healthcare, highways and other local services, the development will also provide Community Infrastructure Levy (CIL) payments estimated to be in the region of £1.2 million.

-Bloor Homes has created a dedicated website – www.bloorhomesfradley.com - to provide an opportunity for members of the community to view our emerging plans and provide feedback on your priorities for new homes, open spaces and facilities in Fradley to help shape a development that meets the needs of the local community now and in the future.
+Bloor Homes created a dedicated website – www.bloorhomesfradley.com - in the Autumn of 2024 to provide an opportunity for members of the community to view our emerging plans and provide feedback on your priorities for new homes, open spaces and facilities in Fradley to help shape a development that meets the needs of the local community now and in the future.

-Once we submit our outline planning application, there will be a further opportunity to provide input and comment through the Council’s statutory consultation on the submitted plans.
+Now that we have submitted our Reserved Matters planning application in April 2026, there is a further opportunity to provide input and comment either directly to us via our contact form, or through the Council’s statutory consultation on the submitted plans which can be accessed on the planning portal.